ekrim/ekrim.github.io/_posts/2018-08-06-deep-homography-estimation.markdown

 Notes:
 - The authors took the inverse of the homography between the original and perturbed corners, when they could have just estimated the homography between the perturbed and original.
 - This dataset is created to simulate two different views of the same object.
-It would not work for homographies defining rotational views, as in panorama stitching.
+It would not work for homographies defining rotational views, as in panorama stitching, since there would be very little overlap in the patches.
 - The authors did not mention scaling the corner perturbations, but I found dividing by 32 and putting a tanh layer on the output of the network was necessary for training.

+I implemented the regression form of their network, and followed the dataset prep, architecture, and training parameters specified in the paper.

 {% highlight python %}
 def model_fn(x):
   '''x is a placeholder'''